Six Crucial Financial Steps to Take Before You File For Divorce

 6. Keep a Paper Trail: If you and your spouse are able to discuss and make decisions about finances such as the division of joint accounts or the distribution of marital debts, you are ahead of the game.
 However, the process can be overwhelming, so keep detailed notes about conversations you have had with your spouse and be sure that any agreements that are reached are in writing and reviewed by your divorce attorney.

-If you are thinking about filing for divorce and would like to know more about your rights and responsibilities during the process, please contact us to schedule your free consultation with one of our experienced and dedicated family law attorneys.
+If you are thinking about filing for divorce and would like to know more about your rights and responsibilities during the process, please contact us to schedule your initial consultation with one of our experienced and dedicated family law attorneys.